-Now that I’ve come to grips with this curse, I have only three goals in life.
+Now that I’ve come to grips with this curse, I have only three goals this year.
 They are:

 Live a healthy and fit lifestyle so I can physically go about chasing 200″ bucks.

-Work my butt off during the off-season to afford as much time as necessary to shoot a 200″ buck.
+Work my butt off during the off-season so I can afford the time to chase a 200″ buck.

 Pretty simple, right!?

 Whatever you’re doing in life, I urge you to find your healthy obsession.
-We’re not born with magical gifts, rather we must search our passions and fight relentlessly to achieve the seemingly impossible prize.
+Most people aren’t born with magical gifts, rather we must search our passions and then fight relentlessly to achieve the seemingly impossible prize.
+Do or die doing!

 I’m a trophy hunter.
-On average I spend around 23 days a year beating myself up in the mountains just for a shot at a giant trophy buck.
-Most years I come home empty-handed or with a “settlement” meat buck.
-What can I say; I just love giant bucks!
-I love big bucks primarily because for the great challenge they provide to a seasoned hunter like myself.
-I also think they’re beautiful, cunning, and beyond exciting to chase with a bow.
+On average I spend around 25 days per year beating myself up in the mountains just for a shot at a giant trophy buck.
+Most years I come home empty-handed, but what can I say; I just love hunting giant bucks!
+In this article we’ll explore the pros and cons of trophy hunting.

-This negative attitude towards trophy hunters isn’t just held by ignorant liberals, but by some hunters as well.
-I was conversing with a hunter last year about the decline in big bucks over the years.
-Knowing that I was a ‘trophy hunter’ he said, “Well, if people wouldn’t shoot all the big ones, there might still be some around.”
-At first I thought he was kidding–which he wasn’t–and then responded, “Uh, isn’t that the point?
+This negative attitude isn’t just held by ignorant anti-hunters, but by other hunters as well.
+I was conversing with a fellow hunter once about the decline of big bucks over the years.
+Knowing that I was a trophy hunter he said, “Well, if people wouldn’t shoot all the big ones, there would be more around.”
+At first I thought he was kidding, but he wasn’t.
+I responded, “Isn’t that the point?
 To take the biggest buck you can?”
-I don’t remember the ignoramus’ response…
+I don’t remember his ignorant response.

-Research shows that 80% of bucks 5 years and above will die of old age, NOT harvest.
-Since these bucks are essentially un-huntable, then trophy hunters don’t compete with non-trophy hunters.
+80% of bucks five years and older will die of old age, not hunter harvest.
+Since these bucks are essentially unhuntable for the average hunter, then the trophy hunter doesn’t compete directly with non-trophy hunters.

 Don’t be a “baby killer!”
-Being a trophy hunter means you’re not killing yearling or two-year-old bucks.
-Young bucks haven’t gained enough experience to effectively evade predators and hunters yet.
-It doesn’t seem entirely fair to kill these “babies” before they have a fighting chance.
+Being a trophy hunter means you’re not killing yearling or two -year-old bucks.
+Unlike older bucks, young bucks haven’t learned the art of evasion, so killing them isn’t really “fair chase” in my opinion.
 Several years ago there was a kill-anything mentality around our elk camp.
-On the last day of the season I had a young elk calf approach me unsuspectingly at 20 yards.
-I drew my bow, but then took one look at it’s cute, fuzzy face and just couldn’t release the arrow.
-I got some razzing back at camp, since “calves have the most tender meat,” but for me it just didn’t feel right.
+On the last day of the season I had a young elk calf walk by at 20 yards.
+I drew my bow, but after looking at his cute, fuzzy face I just couldn’t bring myself to release my arrow.
+I got some razzing back at camp since “calves have better meat,” but shooting babies doesn’t seem fair to me.

-Oh, and let’s not forget the greatest benefit of trophy hunting: A big, beautiful rack displayed on the wall in magnificent glory to serve as a lasting reminder of an unforgettable hunt!
-Nature really is the BEST art.
+Let’s not forget the greatest benefit of trophy hunting: A big, beautiful rack displayed on the wall in magnificent glory to serve as a life-long reminder of an unforgettable hunt!
+Nature really makes the best art.

-In conclusion, I can’t think of a single disadvantage to trophy hunting; well, other than frequent failure.
+In the end I can’t think of a single disadvantage to trophy hunting, well, aside from frequent failure.
 But oft-found failure is easily overshadowed by the occasional harvest of true monster-buck.

-My brother, Russell, had some great comments regarding hunting goals.
-His comments and my reply are worthy of it’s own article.
+My brother.
+Russell, had some great comments regarding hunting goals.
+His comments and my reply are worth noting here.